badrishc/FASTER/docs/_docs/52-subsetindex.md

 The `TRecordId` has a type constraint of being `struct`; it must be blittable.

 ### Re-Registering the SubsetIndex on `Recover`
-TODO: This section is not current [IFasterKV](../Interfaces/IFasterKV.cs) provides a `GetRegisteredPSFNames` method that returns the names of all PSFs that were registered.
+TODO: This section is not current; code TBD [IFasterKV](../Interfaces/IFasterKV.cs) provides a `GetRegisteredPSFNames` method that returns the names of all PSFs that were registered.
 Another provider would have to expose similar functionality.
 At `Restore` time, before any operations are done on the Primary FasterKV, the aplication must call `RegisterPSF` on those names for those groups; it *must not* change a group definition by adding, removing, or supplying a different name or functionality (lambda or definition) for a PSF in the group; doing so will break access to existing records in the group.

 If an application creates a new version of a PSF, it should encode the version information into the PSF's name, e.g. "Dog v1.1".
 The application must keep track internally of all PSF names and functionality (lambda or definition) for any groups it has created.